Junyang-Wang/High-order-multiscale-discriminative-analysis-algorithm/README.md

 Author: Xiaoyu Zhou, xiaoyu_zhou@tju.edu.cn

-1. Demo for use
+1.Demo for use
 a.
 Instructions to run on data: Open MATLAB with the required toolboxes installed, navigate to the offline_decoding folder, and run the main function.

 b.
 Expected output:
 Mdl_HMDA: offline model based on HMDA algorithm
 ACC: the offline cross-validation classification accuracy for the 9 basic directional commands.

-c.
+b.
 Expected run time for demo on a "normal" desktop computer: about 5 mins.

 2. Instructions for use